FAQs

 Before the introduction of legislation approximately 20 years' ago, there were no categories for animal by-products.
 Material from various sources became meat and bone meal.
 It did not have the same high standards for sourcing and processing as the PAPs that are now available.

 The term meat and bone meal is still used in the animal by-products industry.
-In Europe, meat and bone meal only refers to material from Category 1 and 2 by-products.
-They do not re-enter the food chain but are reused for technical purposes, mainly fuel.
+In Europe and the UK, meat and bone meal only refers to material from Category 1 and 2 by-products.
+They do not re-enter the feed chain but are reused for technical purposes, such as biofuels and Category 2 MBM fertiliser.

 Outside Europe, legislation is different, meat and bone meal can still refer to material from a range of sources.